Belmont-Broye

-Belmont-Broye (/fr/) is a municipality in the district of Broye, in the canton of Fribourg, Switzerland.
+Belmont-Broye (/fr/; Arpitan: Bélmont-Brouye) is a municipality in the district of Broye, in the canton of Fribourg, Switzerland.
 On 1 January 2016, the former municipalities of Domdidier, Dompierre, Léchelles and Russy merged to form Belmont-Broye.

 History

 Domdidier is first mentioned around 1157-62 as Donno Desiderio.

 Dompierre is first mentioned in 1137 as Donperre.

 Léchelles is first mentioned in 1243 as Leschieres.
 The municipality was formerly known by its German name Leitern, however, that name is no longer used.

 Russy is first mentioned in 1228 as Rusie.